Mrbt0907/Weather2-Remastered/README.md

 ## Questions?
 Suggestions?
 Bugs?
 You can report any of these in the Issues tab, and/or place your questions and suggestions in the Discussions tab.

+## How To Get The Mod
+Head to the releases tab on the right and grab the version of the mod you want.
+Don't download the sources.jar file unless you want to add support to your mod.

 ##  How To Build (Eclipse)
 - Requires MrCrayfish's Vehicle Mod
 - Requires Obfuscate